 Pricing Models That Protect Profit

 Pricing mistakes usually show up later, in unpaid travel, underpriced emergencies, and margins that quietly disappear.
-Strong contracts price for reality, not best-case scenarios.
+Strong contract prices for reality, not best-case scenarios.

 Profit-Focused Pricing Based on Visit Frequency - Tier by visits per asset yearly.
 Charge more for nights, weekends, or holidays.
 Factor in consumables like filters and travel, since sites that are far apart cost way more than a tight cluster.